themancalledjakob/kabk_touching/README.md

 - upload the sketch on your arduino

 ## Sensor Server setup

+this is wiring the resistors etc to the breadboard

 - open a new terminal (see troubleshooting)
 - type `cd ` (don't forget the space at the end)
 - drag and drop the folder `kabk_touching/node/02_server/` in the terminal